carson-hunter5/project/content/team_posts/phase3.md

 # Features used for ML

 # Surprises/setbacks
 The main difficulty when designing/fitting this model was that the linear regression model (to put it bluntly) was terrible.
 The r2 value was 0.02, and the mse was over 10,000,000.
-Due to the appearance of an exponential slope in the comparable graph conducted as a proof of concept in phase 2:
+The idea of trying exponential regression came due to the intuition of Dr. Gerber after observing the appearance of an exponential slope in a comparable graph conducted as a proof of concept in the phase 2 blog post:
 <img src = "https://i.imgur.com/hOvzYWt.png"/>